ProvableHQ/welcome/documentation/aleo/03_language.md

     // Construct a record for the receiver. cast r0 r1 into r2 as credits.record;

+    // Decrement the balance of the sender publicly. async transfer_public_to_private self.caller r1 into r3;

     // Output the record of the receiver. output r2 as credits.record;

-    // Decrement the balance of the sender publicly. finalize self.signer r1;
+    // Output the future of the decrement operation. output r3 as token.aleo/transfer_public_to_private.future;

 finalize transfer_public_to_private:
     // Input the sender.
     input r0 as address.public;